light-mode-image

 }

-This maps the user's email claim to a request parameter that will be sent to the claims source to retrieve user-specific information.
+This maps the holder's driver's licence number to a query parameter that will be sent to the claims source to look up their mDL record.

-9. Select Save to create the Claims source.
+9. Select Create to create the Claims source.

 Make a request of the following structure to configure a new claims source: